arthurmloureiro/pk_fkp/README.md

 - 21/07/2014 - Main code ready and waiting for the implementation of the fkp part [A]
 - 28/07/2014 - grid3d.py now uses np.fft.fftfreq to generate the k-grid an generates a r-grid also.
 Main code modified to contain the selection function n_bar [A]
 - 29/07/2014 - Selection function working and bin-grid also working [A]
+- 08/09/2014 - Branch "multi-tracer" modification to use more than 1 bias, estimate the galaxy power spectrum as in the pk.py program.
+Basically the pk.py code for multi-tracers [A]